AnanyaTripathy/365-Days-Of-Code/README.md

 # 365-Days-Of-Code
-In this repository you can find my notes whatever I study throughout this year-2020-2021.
+This repository is for my notes whatever I study throughout this year 2020-2021.
+You can download the pdf and study whenever and wherever you want.